McMasterRS/ws_web-design-guide/navigation-bar.md

 })) as typeof IconButton
 ```

-We set the hover color to heritage gold and make the background transparent when hovering over the icon button.
-We also added a ripple affect to the buttons that appears when the user clicks on it.
+We set the hover color to Heritage Fold and made the background transparent when hovering over the icon button.
+We also added a ripple affect to the buttons that appears when the user clicks on them.

 ## Update `Navbar.tsx`
 Open the `components/Navbar/Navbar.tsx` file and add the following import statements: